mdn/content/files/en-us/web/accessibility/aria/attributes/aria-hidden/index.md

 - The element or the element's ancestor is hidden with [`display: none`](/en-US/docs/Web/CSS/display)
 - The element or the element's ancestor is hidden with [`visibility: hidden`](/en-US/docs/Web/CSS/visibility)

 In all three scenarios, the attribute is unnecessary to add because the element has already been removed from the accessibility tree.
+Visually hiding elements with `display` or `visibility` hides content from the screen and from assistive technologies.

 Using `aria-hidden="false"` will not re-expose the element to assistive technology if any of its parents specify `aria-hidden="true"`.